 When observing the Rubens’ Tube, you will see two sets of behaviors.
 The first is when the sound waves traveling through the tube are quiet.
 The quiet sound waves will have relatively low-pressure differences than the gas flowing through the tube.
 When the pressure decreases, the flow will also be reduced, thus providing shorter flames.
 On the other hand, when the sound waves are very loud, the changes in the localized pressure are much larger than the pressure being created by the gas, thus the gas gets propelled out of the holes at a faster rate.
 This causes you to see the very thin, long flames.

 Building a Rubens' Tube

 There are a number of great resources available for building your own Rubens' Tube.
 Instructables hosts an especially great article with a step-by-step guide and detailed information.
-The Colorado School of Mines is also a great resource.
 Just remember to be extra careful since this experiment involves flammable gas and fire!

 © 2009 Micah